 My own interventions at these sites were in collaboration with parkour athletes from Serbia and Croatia.
 The series of encounters draws on the universalist, abstract aesthetics of the monuments but, instead of alluding to the transnationalism of a country that no longer exists, it points towards an internationally dispersed, digitally interconnected community of parkour practitioners: true global citizens that see borders as opportunities, not barriers.
 The parkour communities of Serbia and Croatia do not see religious, ethnic or national divides, but instead train and explore together (often to the distaste of those outside of the parkour community), not blind to their complex past but looking to a future of unity and progression.
 This project deploys the spectacle and awe of the monuments as a means of expressing the intercultural solidarity that Hatherley seeks.

 Rather than seeing the superficiality of their mediation as an obstacle, it should be deployed as a means of engagement, reappraisal, and evolution.

-The images featured in this article are available to buy as limited edition archival prints.
 You can see more images from this project here.